Image Source: Getty / invizbk

 Don't cook your chicken in NyQuil.
 Just don't do it, OK?
 If you think that goes without saying, the US Food and Drug Administration disagrees: the agency recently released a warning against a social media challenge that's apparently circulating on TikTok, in which users are cooking chicken with NyQuil and other cold and flu sleeping aids — that's now been dubbed "NyQuil Chicken Challenge."
 Yes, seriously.

-In case it was unclear, even though taking a small amount of NyQuil when you're sick is perfectly fine, cooking chicken in any sort of medicine like NyQuil is a Very, Very Bad Idea, and not just because the taste or the image of blue chicken alone will probably make you vomit on the spot.
+In case it was unclear, even though taking a small amount of NyQuil when you're sick is perfectly fine, cooking chicken in any sort of medicine like NyQuil is a Very, Very Bad Idea, and not just because the taste or the image of blue chicken alone is disgusting.
 The type of liquid cold and flu medicine you buy from your local pharmacy is diluted with things like water and alcohol, which is what makes it safe to consume in small quantities when a cough or congestion is keeping you up at night.

 Unsurprisingly, NyQuil absolutely does not recommend using its product to cook chicken either.
-"Consumer safety is our number one priority and we do not endorse inappropriate use of our product," the brand tweeted on Jan.
-19. "NyQuil is an OTC medication that treats nighttime symptoms of the common cold & flu.
+"Consumer safety is our number one priority and we do not endorse inappropriate use of our product," the brand tweeted back in January.
+"NyQuil is an OTC medication that treats nighttime symptoms of the common cold & flu.
 It should be taken as directed using the dosage cup provided not to exceed 4 doses in 24 hrs."

-Bottom line, braising your chicken in a bath of liquid medicine you bought at CVS, even for the TikTok, is not the move.
-A little white wine, chicken broth, butter, and veggies works a lot better.
+Bottom line, braising your chicken in a bath of liquid medicine you bought at CVS, even for TikTok, is not the move.
+A little white wine, chicken broth, butter, and veggies work a lot better.